-This is the Decision and Rate Order (Decision) for Hearst Power Distribution Company Ltd.'s Incentive Regulation Mechanism (IRM) application for 2017 rates.
+This is the Decision and Rate Order (Decision) for Niagara-on-the-Lake Hydro Inc.'s Incentive Regulation Mechanism (IRM) application for 2017 rates.

-Hearst Power Distribution Company Ltd. (Hearst Power) serves about 2,700 mostly residential and commercial electricity customers in the Town of Hearst.
+Niagara-on-the-Lake Hydro Inc. (Niagara-on-the-Lake Hydro) serves about 9,000 mostly residential and commercial electricity customers in the Official Municipal Territory of Niagara-on-the-Lake.
 The company is seeking the Ontario Energy Board's approval for the rates it charges to distribute electricity to its customers, as is required of licenced and rate-regulated distributors in Ontario.

 Distributors may choose one of three Ontario Energy Board (OEB) rate-setting methods.
-Hearst Power has selected the Price Cap Incentive Rate-setting (Price Cap IR) option that has a five-year term.
-Rates are set through a cost of service rebasing application for the first year and are adjusted mechanistically through IRM application for each of the ensuing four years.
+Niagara-on-the-Lake Hydro has selected the Price Cap Incentive Rate-setting (Price Cap IR) option that has a five-year term.
+Rates are set through a cost of service rebasing application for the first year and are adjusted mechanistically through an IRM application for each of the ensuing four years.
 The price cap adjustment is based on inflation and the OEB's assessment of a distributor's efficiency.

-Hearst Power filed an IRM application with the OEB on October 18, 2016 to seek approval for changes to its distribution rates to be effective May 1, 2017.
-Hearst Power last appeared before the OEB with a cost of service rebasing application for 2015 rates in the EB-2014-0080 proceeding.
+Niagara-on-the-Lake Hydro filed an IRM application with the OEB on October 5, 2016 to seek approval for changes to its distribution rates to be effective May 1, 2017.
+Niagara-on-the-Lake Hydro last appeared before the OEB with a cost of service rebasing application for 2014 rates in the EB-2013-0155 proceeding.

-The OEB addresses the following issues with respect to Hearst Power's IRM application in this Decision.
+The OEB addresses the following issues with respect to Niagara-on-the-Lake Hydro's IRM application in this Decision.

 - Price Cap Adjustment

 - Regulatory Charges

 - Shared Tax Adjustments

 - Retail Transmission Service Rates

 - Group 1 Deferral and Variance Accounts

+- Lost Revenue Adjustment Mechanism Variance Account

 - Residential Rate Design

 - Implementation and Order

-Hearst Power applied for a rate increase of 1.75% in accordance with the OEB-approved 2017 parameters for inflation and productivity.
-The 1.75% price cap adjustment applies to distribution rates (fixed and variable charges) uniformly across all customer classes; it does not apply to the rates and charges listed in Schedule B.
+Niagara-on-the-Lake Hydro applied for a rate increase of 1.60% in accordance with the OEB-approved 2017 parameters for inflation and productivity.
+The 1.60% price cap adjustment applies to distribution rates (fixed and variable charges) uniformly across all customer classes; it does not apply to the rates and charges listed in Schedule B.

-Hearst Power also applied to change the composition of its distribution service rates.
+Niagara-on-the-Lake Hydro also applied to change the composition of its distribution service rates.
 Residential distribution service rates currently include a fixed monthly charge and a variable usage charge.
 In 2015, the OEB issued a policy to transition these rates to a fully fixed structure over a four-year period beginning in 2016.

 Accordingly, the fixed monthly charge for 2017 has once again been adjusted upward in this Decision by more than the mechanistic adjustment alone.
 The variable usage rate is commensurately lower.
 This policy change does not affect the total revenue that distributors collect from residential customers.

-This Decision on Hearst Power's IRM application will result in a monthly bill increase of \$0.86 for a residential customer consuming 750 kWh.
+This Decision on Niagara-on-the-Lake Hydro's IRM application will result in a monthly bill increase of \$2.53 for a residential customer consuming 750 kWh.

-The OEB approves the adjustments made to Hearst Power's application, and the associated rates calculated, as a result of this proceeding.
+The OEB approves the adjustments made to Niagara-on-the-Lake Hydro's application, and the associated rates calculated, as a result of this proceeding.